All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Reactive hypoglycemia (glucose dropping below 60 to 65 mg/dL after a spike) can cause symptoms like shakiness, brain fog, and hunger.
 If your CGM shows this pattern, the meal that preceded it likely contained too many fast-absorbing carbohydrates relative to protein and fat.
 Adjust the meal composition rather than just treating the low.

 Overnight glucose patterns reveal important information.
-Consistently elevated fasting glucose (above 100 mg/dL) despite GLP-1 therapy may indicate insulin resistance that needs additional attention, whether through medication adjustment, dietary changes, or investigation of other contributing factors like sleep apnea.
+Consistently improved fasting glucose (above 100 mg/dL) despite GLP-1 therapy may indicate insulin resistance that needs additional attention, whether through medication adjustment, dietary changes, or investigation of other contributing factors like sleep apnea.

 The GLP-1 Plateau Signal

-Your CGM can help identify when you are reaching a plateau in your GLP-1 therapy.
+Your CGM can help identify when you're reaching a plateau in your GLP-1 therapy.
 If your glucose patterns were initially improving but have stabilized or started to worsen, this could indicate metabolic adaptation, dietary drift, or the need for a dose adjustment.
 Having objective glucose data to bring to your physician's attention makes these conversations more productive than relying on subjective impressions alone.

 Practical Workflow: CGM and GLP-1 Together